lorddev/markdownwiki/Readme.md

 With Markdown, all you have to do to identify something as code is to indent it.
 So citing code is just like writing code!

-I love GitHub's Markdwon-based wikis, and use them regularly.
-But sometimes you might find yourself working on a project that's not hosted on GitHub, wishing you had the same Markdown-based wiki editing functionality.
+I love GitHub's Markdwon-based wikis, and [use them regularly](https://github.com/lorddev/coding-standards/wiki).
+But sometimes you might find yourself working on a project that's not hosted on GitHub, and you wish you had the same Markdown-based wiki editing functionality.
 With this project, you can have it.

 MarkdownWiki is a free, lightweight alternative to Github Wikis (which are awesome).
 It is offered under GPLv3, and you are invited to participate in its improvement and customization!